David Lynch: 1987–1997: Established career

 After Wild at Hearts success, Lynch returned to the world of the canceled Twin Peaks, this time without Frost, to make a film that was primarily a prequel but also in part a sequel.
 Lynch said, "I liked the idea of the story going back and forth in time."
 The result, Twin Peaks: Fire Walk with Me (1992), primarily revolved around the last few days of Laura Palmer's life, was much "darker" in tone than the TV series, with much of the humor removed, and dealt with such topics as incest and murder.
 Lynch has said the film is about "the loneliness, shame, guilt, confusion and devastation of the victim of incest".
 The company CIBY-2000 financed Twin Peaks: Fire Walk with Me, and most of the TV series's cast reprised their roles, though some refused and many were unenthusiastic about the project.
 The film was a commercial failure in the U.S. at the time of its release, but has since experienced a critical reappraisal.
 Many critics, such as Mark Kermode, have called it Lynch's "masterpiece".

 Meanwhile, Lynch worked on some new television shows.
 He and Frost created the comedy series On the Air (1992), which was canceled after three episodes aired, and he and Montgomery created the three-episode HBO miniseries Hotel Room (1993) about events that happen in one hotel room on different dates.

 In 1993, Lynch collaborated with Japanese musician Yoshiki on the video for X Japan's song "Longing ~Setsubou no Yoru~".
 The video was never officially released, but Lynch wrote in his 2018 memoir Room to Dream that "some of the frames are so fuckin' beautiful, you can't believe it."

 After his unsuccessful TV ventures, Lynch returned to film.
 In 1997, he released the non-linear noiresque Lost Highway, which was co-written by Barry Gifford and stars Bill Pullman and Patricia Arquette.
 The film failed commercially and received a mixed response from critics.

+Lynch purchased several properties in the Hollywood Hills, subsequently forming the David Lynch Compound, in the early 1990s.
+The site became his primary residence; it housed an editing bay, recording studio, and was the filming location for several of his films.